vrsekdev/vrsekdev-framework/docs/blazor-communication-foundation/readme.md

 ### Scopes

 You can create scopes for contracts that enable you to combine multiple types of `IHttpClientResolver`.
 All contracts registered inside the scope will have the defined `HttpClient`.
+You can also register contracts by attribute, see [Configuration](#configuration).
 ```csharp
 builder.Services.AddHttpClient("WithAuth", client => client.BaseAddress = new Uri(builder.HostEnvironment.BaseAddress))
     .AddHttpMessageHandler(sp => sp.GetRequiredService<BlazorCommunicationFoundationHandler>());